-The Department of Kinesiology provides students with the opportunity to pursue an undergraduate degree in areas emphasizing exercise science and exercise research.
-It has well-equipped laboratories in Exercise Physiology, Exercise Biochemistry, and Sport Biomechanics.
+The Department of Kinesiology provides students with the opportunity to pursue an undergraduate degree emphasizing exercise science and exercise research.
+The department has well-equipped laboratories in Exercise Physiology, Exercise Biochemistry, and Sport Biomechanics.

 Students select a minimum of 12 credits from the following courses: CHEM 2444 (if CHEM 2443 was taken), CHEM 2445 (if CHEM 2444 was taken or taken concurrently); MCB 2210, 2410, 2610, 3011, 3201, 3219, 4211; NUSC 4250; PVS 4300; PNB 2250, 3251, 3262; PSYC 2200, 3601 (if PSYC 1101 or 1103 was taken).

 All students in the Department of Kinesiology will be required to successfully complete two writing intensive courses within the College of Agriculture, Health and Natural Resources.
-The W courses in each of the major program fields will develop writing skills specific to the content area domain as well as be consistent with the practices of professionals in the areas of athletic training and exercise physiology.
-Courses that will satisfy the W requirement include: KINS 3099W, 3155W, 3165W, 3530W, 3697W, and 4510W.
+The W courses in each of the major program fields will develop writing skills specific to the content area domain and will be consistent with the practices of professionals in the areas of athletic training and exercise physiology.
+Courses that will satisfy the W requirement include KINS 3099W, 3155W, 3165W, 3530W, 3697W, and 4510W.
 The information literacy competency requirement for students in the Department of Kinesiology will be satisfied by the successful completion of the W courses within each major.